-[27] When we look for the regulating principles (the conceptual principles guiding the actions of individuals, peoples, epochs), we obtain a system of Ethics which is not a science of moral norms, but rather a science of morality as a natural fact.
-Only the laws discovered in this way are related to human action as the laws of nature are related to particular phenomena.
-These laws, however, are very far from being identical with the principles on which we base our actions.
-When I, or another, subsequently review my action we may discover what moral principles came into play in it.
-But so long as I am acting, I am influenced not by these moral principles but by my love for the object, which I want to realize through my action.
+When we look for the regulating principles (the conceptual principles guiding the actions of individuals, peoples, epochs), we obtain a system of Ethics which is not a science of moral norms, but rather a science of morality as a natural fact.
+Only the laws discovered in this way are related to human action as the laws 162 of nature are related to particular phenomena.
+These laws, however, are very far from being identical with the impulses on which we base If we want to understand how our actions. man's moral will gives rise to an action, we must first study the relation of this will to the action.
+For this purpose we must single out for study those actions in which this relation is the determining factor.
+When I, or another, subsequently review my action we may discover what moral principles come into play in it.
+But so long as I am acting, I am influenced, not by these moral principles, but by my love for the object which I want to realise through my action.
 I ask no man and no moral code, whether I shall perform this action or not.
-On the contrary.
-I carry it out as soon as I have formed the idea of it.
+On the contrary, I carry it out as soon as I have formed the idea of it.
 This alone makes it my action.
-If a man acts because he accepts certain moral norms, his action is the outcome of the principles which compose his moral code.
+It a man acts because he accepts certain moral norms, his action is the outcome of the principles which compose his moral code.
 He merely carries out orders.
 He is a superior kind of automaton.
 Inject some stimulus to action into his mind, and at once the clock-work of his moral principles will begin to work and run its prescribed course, so as to issue in an action which is Christian, or humane, or unselfish, or calculated to promote the progress of culture.
 It is only when I follow solely my love for the object, that it is I, myself, who act.
-At this level of morality, I acknowledge no lord over me, neither an external authority, nor the so-called voice of my conscience.
+At this level of morality, I acknowledge no lord over me, neither an external authority, nor the so-164 called voice of my conscience.
 I acknowledge no external principle of my action, because I have found in myself the ground for my action, viz., my love of the action.
 I do not ask whether my action is good or bad; I perform it, because I am in love with it.
+My action is "good" when, with loving intuition, I insert myself in the right way into the worldnexus as I experience it intuitively; it is "bad" when this is not the case.
 Neither do I ask myself how another man would act in my position.
 On the contrary, I act as I, this unique individuality, will to act.
 No general usage, no common custom, no general maxim current among men, no moral norm guides me, but my love for the action.
 I feel no compulsion, neither the compulsion of nature which dominates me through my instincts, nor the compulsion of the moral commandments.
-My will is simply to realize what in me lies.
+My will is simply to realise what in me lies.